jrahmatzadeh/just-perfection/README.md

 $ ./scripts/build.sh -i
 ```

-*You need gettext package installed on your system*
+*You need gettext and glib2-devel packages installed on your system*

 ## Support